Background and Purpose

 - Clearly indicate that the nominee is an enrolled candidate for a graduate degree in counseling at any time during the period of Jan.
 1, 2018, to Dec.
 31, 2018.

-- Explain why the research is of interest and importance to the counseling profession.
+- Explain why the nominee's research is of interest and importance to the counseling profession.

-- Include a two-page summary of the thesis, dissertation or original manuscript that demonstrates the scholarship of the nominee.
+Each nomination must include a two-page summary of the nominee's thesis, dissertation or original manuscript that demonstrates the scholarship of the nominee.
 Indicate if the manuscript has been submitted and/or accepted for publication.

 **NOTE: If this is the first time you have submitted a nomination, you must create an account.
 The email and password for the awards submission system may or may NOT be the same as your ACA website email and password.
 They are different systems, and are not linked.